Control of Bed Bugs in Residences – Information for Pest Management Companies

 If you do not have experience identifying bed bugs, contact an entomologist to help you as there are a number of insects that are in the same family as bed bugs and are often mistaken for bed bugs.
 It is very important to get a proper identification as treatment will vary depending on the type of insect.
 Bat bugs or swallow bugs are frequently mistaken for bed bugs.
 Bat (or swallow) bugs have very long hairs along the edge of the pronotum (the plate just behind the head).
 These hairs will be long enough to project beyond the eye (or at least longer than the eye is wide).
 When in doubt, have a specialist examine the sample.
 These other species of bed bugs live in attics (and eaves) associated with bats and birds, but have been known to also infest human habitats.
 If the insect is a bat bug or swallow bug, inspection and control measures should include areas where these animals may be found.

 For assistance with identification and client education a bed bug identification card is available from the University of Minnesota.
-For more information on this card follow this link, email firstname.lastname@example.org, or call 612-624-2200
+For more information on this card follow this link, or email firstname.lastname@example.org.

 When a bed bug infestation is suspected, a very thorough inspection is required.
 You must be prepared to look for large and small bugs, fecal spotting, and cast skins.
 Often the first response is to look around the bed, but other locations can be just as important.
 Here are some important questions to ask: